Doping in East Germany: Andreas Krieger

 Andreas Krieger, then known as Heidi Krieger, competed as a woman in the East German athletics team, winning the gold medal for shot put in the 1986 European Championships in Athletics.

 From the age of 16 onward, Krieger was systematically doped with anabolic steroids, which have significant androgenic effects on the body.
 He had already harboured doubts about his gender identity, and the chemical changes resulting from steroid use further exacerbated them.
 In 1997, some years after retirement, Krieger underwent sex reassignment surgery and changed his name to Andreas.

 At the trial of Manfred Ewald, leader of the East German sports program and president of East Germany's Olympic committee, and Manfred Hoeppner, East German medical director in Berlin in 2000, Krieger testified that the drugs he had been given had contributed to his trans-sexuality; he already had thoughts about it, but in his words the effects of the doping deprived him of the right to "find out for myself which sex I wanted to be."

 Christian Schenk

 Particular media attention and controversy surrounded former GDR decathlete Christian Schenk, whose case highlighted that not all athletes unwittingly took performance-enhancing drugs.
-Schenk admitted that he had knowingly used them, but suggested he would consider applying for compensation from the fund set up by the Second Doping Act because he now suffers from severe depression and bipolar disorder.
+Schenk admitted that he had knowingly used them, but suggested he would consider applying for compensation from the fund set up by the Second Doping Act because he now has severe depression and bipolar disorder.
 Although Schenk admitted in an interview that his illnesses might be hereditary, his conditions are also known side effects of performance-enhancing drugs.
 Given that Schenk ostensibly suffered health damage due to doping, debate centered on the extent to which he and other athletes with similar experiences should be regarded as victims of doping.